 Trio of small, red and brown West German vases, 4-6 inches tall

 Trio of incised vases – classic 50s shapes

 Provides striking accent colours

 We hope you’ve enjoyed looking at some of our collection.
 Have a look at our West German Pottery Collectors group on Flickr to see some more examples from us and other members.
-If this blog has inspired you to start your own collection, then happy hunting!!
+If this post has inspired you to start your own collection, then happy hunting!